ay-emma/ay-emma/README.md

 Here are some ideas to get you started:

-### 🔭 I’m currently working on goGreen a flutter mobile app that help you find local services around you
+### 🔭 I’m currently working on Safer-Cliq a flutter mobile app that helps you keep track of your loved ones location, using google maps.
 ### 🌱 I’m currently learning ...
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on open source project related to flutter
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...
 - 📫 How to reach me: ...